Montgomery Park (Portland, Oregon): Renovation

 In 1984, the building was acquired by the Norcrest China Company, a Portland property development company owned by Bill Naito and his brother Sam Naito.
 In 1985, the Naitos initiated a rehabilitation and refitting of the building's interior for use for trade shows, banquets and offices.
 As part of the renovations, the building was renamed "Montgomery Park".
 The "notoriously frugal" Bill Naito liked the new name, because it meant that only the "W" and "D" of "Ward" in the huge 14-letter neon rooftop sign needed to be altered, with "P" and "K" letters.
 The sign was changed in May 1986, at which time most of the renovations also were completed and the building opened for regular use for trade shows, among other uses.

+Foreclosure

+A lender initiated foreclosure proceedings on a loan tied to the Montgomery Park office complex, owned by Unico Properties.
+The borrowers owed nearly $150 million, according to a paperwork filed with Multnomah County Recorder’s Office on September 29, 2023.

+In August 2024, Montgomery Park was sold for $33 million to Menashe Properties, a family-owned real estate firm.
+The Menashe family has acquired several other buildings in Portland, including the J. K. Gill Company Building and the historic Portland American Bank Building, taking advantage of reduced prices amid challenges in the city's commercial property market.